owl-project/NVISII/examples/readme.md

 # ViSii examples

-This folder contains different examples showing different capabilities for visii.
+This folder contains different examples showing different capabilities for nvisii.
 The first example uses interactive mode, whereas the rest of the examples use headless mode and save local images (look for `tmp.png` in the `examples/` folder).
-We also provide baseline outputs for what visii should be producing.
+We also provide baseline outputs for what nvisii should be producing.
 You can download them through `sh download_results.sh`.

 There is also a python `requirements.txt` for different packages needed to run all the examples.
-Some examples have minimal requirements, e.g., `visii` only whereas others use packages that makes the final task easier.
+Some examples have minimal requirements, e.g., `nvisii` only whereas others use packages that makes the final task easier.

 Please note that if you have more than one GPU, you might run into problems if they